anujeshify/Social-Media-Engagement-Analyzer/README.md

 This project utilizes machine learning and artificial intelligence techniques to analyze social media user engagement based on various factors such as sentiment, likes, retweets, and hashtags.
 The goal is to understand user behavior and identify patterns that contribute to higher engagement on social media platforms.

 ## Installation and Set-up
-This project can either be executed either on your local machines using Jupyter Notebook or using Google Colab.
+This project can either be executed on your local machines using Jupyter Notebook or using Google Colab.

 ### Using Google Colab
 1. Go to the following [link](https://colab.research.google.com/) to use Google Colab.